cuibonobo/terra-incognita/README.md

 ---
 Add an offline indicator to the artwork as a clue about why it's not updating.
 Also extend the time that we wait for retries with each retry so that we aren't spamming the network.

+---
+Adjusted the image size for scraped images to be slightly smaller.
+Images 1299 and below can be sized down.

 [8 hours]

+### 04/09/2022
+Added Twitter and Open Graph `meta` tags so that the site looks good when it's shared on social media.

+[0.5 hours]